zahidalidev/CS-Material/React.md

 ### Pure Function
 - Pure Function is a function (a block of code ) that always returns the same result if the same arguments are passed.
 It does not depend on any state, or data change during a program's execution rather it only depends on its input arguments.

+### !!!!!
+All React components must act like pure functions with respect to their props.

+### Super(props) in class constructor
+- So to ensure that the React.
+Component 's constructor() function gets called, we call super(props) . super(props) is a reference to the parents constructor() function, that's all it is.
+We have to add super(props) every single time we define a constructor() function inside a class-based component